QualiSystemsLab/CA-Automic-Release-Automation-Action-Pack/README.md

 # Creating the Automic action pack

+Try to import the zip from action-pack-source.
+If it works, you can skip the rest of this section.
+If there are issues, you may need to create the action pack manually according to the following steps.

 ## How to create a REST action
 First create an action pack called QUALI_SANDBOX.